Skip to main content

 TRIO Outreach Programs

 TRIO Outreach Programs at UC San Diego prepare San Diego area students to successfully complete high school, transition to the college of their choice, and succeed in graduating with a two-year, four-year, or vocational/technical degree.
-TRIO Outreach Programs are targeted to low-income, first generation students who aspire to attend college immediately after high school graduation.
-TRIO is a federally funded program charged to recruit and support low-income first-generation high school students through year-round intensive advising and intentional academic, financial literacy, and college preparation programming through their high school years.
-Our program houses five federally funded TRIO programs: two Upward Bound programs, two Upward Bound Math Science programs and a Talent Search program.
-Ongoing precollege services and opportunities are provided to the 900+ students engaged in our program.
+Our program houses five federally funded TRIO programs: two Upward Bound programs, two Upward Bound Math Science programs, and a Talent Search program.
+Ongoing pre-college services and opportunities are provided to the 900+ students engaged in our program.

 Learn More